tc39/proposal-compartments/README.md

 // of a module that can be reused across multiple compartments. interface StaticModuleRecord {
   // Static module records can be constructed from source.
-  // XS allows synthetic module records and source descriptors to
+  // XS allows virtual module records and source descriptors to
   // be precompiled as well.
   constructor(source: string);